c-sprinks/bitlocker-bypass-research/BITLOCKER_BYPASS_HOWTO_GUIDE.md

 ## 🎯 **OVERVIEW**

-This guide demonstrates the complete methodology used in the successful CertaSite engagement to bypass BitLocker encryption and achieve full Administrator access on a physically accessible laptop.
+This guide demonstrates the complete methodology used in the successful Enterprise Client engagement to bypass BitLocker encryption and achieve full Administrator access on a physically accessible laptop.

 ### **What This Guide Covers:**
 - Physical laptop acquisition and forensic imaging